Mexicans fear looting spree as shops robbed, online messages incite theft

 "I ask authorities to vigilant because many business owners are afraid of being attacked by looters."

-The public security ministry of Mexico state said that on Tuesday it detected 29 Facebook accounts inciting residents to ransack stores that had closed due to the pandemic, which has so far infected 405 and killed five people in Mexico.
+The public security ministry of Mexico state said that on Tuesday it detected 29 Facebook accounts inciting residents to ransack stores that had closed due to the pandemic.

+In Mexico, the outbreak has so far infected 475 and killed six, prompting the federal government to suspend non-essential activities as of Thursday.

 The head of the public security ministry of Mexico state, Maribel Cervantes, told local television station Milenio that the authority was coordinating with the Mexican retailers' association ANTAD to beef up security.